Ofsted inspectors: ID and DBS checks

 Contents

-1. Inspectors carry identification (ID) badges
+1. Inspectors carry official identification (ID) badges

-2. Inspectors will have been DBS checked by Ofsted
+2. Inspectors are DBS checked by Ofsted

 3. Sharing other information

-Inspectors carry identification (ID) badges
+Inspectors carry official identification (ID) badges